 Guided Conversations About the Uncanny

-Kenneth Gross, author of Puppet: An Essay on Uncanny Life, will oversee a discussion of the strangeness of puppet theater, its mystery, even its creepiness, and how these things speak more broadly to our experience of ourselves and the world.
+Participants will join in a live video -conference with Kenneth Gross, author of Puppet: An Essay on Uncanny Life, to discuss the strangeness of puppet theater, its mystery, even its creepiness, and how these things speak more broadly to our experience of ourselves and the world.
 In addition to looking at handful of literary texts about puppets, participants will be invited to share stories and memories of their own most uncanny encounters with puppets, dolls, statues, and ordinary objects, moments when these things have acquired for them a surprising, perhaps dangerous or ghostly life.

 “The puppet creates delight and fear.
 It can call to mind the innocent play of childhood or become a tool of ritual magic, an entity able to negotiate with ghosts and gods.
 Puppets can be creepy things, secretive, inanimate yet full of spirit, alive with gesture and voice.”